j-thiessen/arr-stack/README.md

 ## Known gotchas (learned the hard way)

-- **Each `docker-compose up` with no shared network creates its own subnet.** That's why everything here uses one external `arrstack` network — one NordVPN whitelist entry covers all of it, forever.
 - **NordVPN's whitelist can reset on reboot** if the daemon comes up fresh.
 The included `systemd/arrstack-vpn-whitelist.service` re-applies it on every boot — see below to install it.